On average, your neighbors pay $64 a month.See Your Rates

 Liability coverage is meant to help pay for other peoples’ medical and repair bills if you're found at fault in a car accident.
 Medical payments coverage is intended to pay for your medical expenses after an accident, regardless of who was at fault.

-Unlike every other state, New Hampshire does not require drivers to carry car insurance unless they have a history of major vehicular offenses (like a DWI, or leaving the scene of an accident).
+New Hampshire does not require drivers to carry car insurance unless they have a history of major vehicular offenses.
 However, New Hampshire does require drivers to be able to pay for damage that they cause in an at fault accident.
 Any New Hampshire driver that doesn’t have insurance must deposit cash or securities with the state Treasurer in the amount of $75,000.
 As a result, most drivers purchase car insurance even though it’s not mandatory.

 New Hampshire residents that have had their driver’s license suspended due to drunk driving convictions or other violations must provide proof of financial responsibility by filing an SR-22 form.
 “SR” stands for safety responsibility and it certifies that a driver is financially responsible, and able to pay for damage caused in an car accident.